Documentation

 ads: Boolean

-Activate or not ads within the player.
+Activate or not advertisement within the player.
 Default: false.

 adTagUrl: String

-Specifies the ad tag url that is requested by the player from the ad server.
+Specifies the VAST ad tag URL that should be requested by the player from the ad server.
 Default: ''.

 We recommend using fully qualified URLs for the adTagUrl setting